Cal Raleigh Player Props: Mariners vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is 26th in the league with a collective 7.9 strikeouts per nine innings.
+- The Rockies pitching staff is 26th in MLB with a collective eight strikeouts per nine innings.

-- The Rockies have the 24th-ranked team ERA among all MLB pitching staffs (5.26).
+- The Rockies have a 5.28 team ERA that ranks 26th among all league pitching staffs.

-- Rockies pitchers combine to give up 18 total home runs at a clip of 1.4 per game (to rank 20th in baseball).
+- The Rockies rank 19th in baseball in home runs allowed (19 total, 1.4 per game).

-- The Rockies will send Gomber (0-2) to make his third start of the season.
+- The Rockies will look to Feltner (0-1) in his third start this season.

-- The left-hander last pitched on Sunday against the Washington Nationals, when he went 4 2/3 innings, allowing five earned runs while giving up seven hits.
+- His most recent time out was on Sunday against the Washington Nationals, when the righty went five innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.